development

 A standardized data format for public transportation schedules, stop locations, and route information used by transit apps worldwide.

-GTFS is an open data standard originally developed by Google and the Portland transit agency TriMet that defines how public transportation information is structured and shared.
-It allows transit agencies to publish their schedule data in a format that any app or service can consume, making it the backbone of nearly every transit directions feature available today.
+General Transit Feed Specification (GTFS) is an open data standard developed by Google and the Portland transit agency TriMet.
+It defines how public transportation information is structured and shared.
+Transit agencies publish schedule data in this format so any app or service can consume it, making GTFS the backbone of nearly every transit directions feature available today.

 How GTFS Works